harvard-dce/paella-matterhorn/README.md

 Among other things, it:

-- Copies files from the `dce-paella-extensions` module into `submodules/paella` and various other places (see the [Makefile](https://github.com/harvard-dce/paella-matterhorn/blob/using-upstream-paella-directly/Makefile) for details).
+- Copies files from the `dce-paella-extensions` module into `node_modules/upv-paella-opencast` and various other places (see the [Gruntfile] for details).
-- Copies files from `submodules/paella` into `build`.
-The paella submodule is the [upstream paella](https://github.com/polimediaupv/paella), not a fork.
+- Copies files from `build/upv-paella-opencast` into `build/dce-paella-opencast`.
-- Also copies files from `paella-matterhorn/ui` into `build`.
+- Also copies files from `vendor/...` into `build`.
 - Concatenates the .less files together.
-- Concatenates the files from `paella-matterhorn/javascript` and `paella-matterhorn/plugins` into `paella_matterhorn.js`.
-- Concatenates localization json files together.

 *How to read the Makefile*